APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

 <h3>Imports</h3>

-  If we import packages, we can use shorter names instead of longer ones by bringing it into scope.(Ex: Color instead of java.awt.Color after importing it)
+  If we import packages, we can use shorter names instead of longer ones by bringing them into scope.
+(Ex: Color instead of java.awt.Color after importing it)

   To import all members of a package use the wildcard ._ (Ex: import java.awt._)